kiboschool/course-programming-1/src/lessons/functions_2/utility_functions.md

 sq_area = sq(10, 20)
 ```
 ### dir() built-in function
-One was to know what functions does a module provide is by using the built-in function called `dir()`
+One way to know what functions does a module provide is by using the built-in function called `dir()`
 for example - it we want to check attributes and functions within `random` module, we may do something like:

 ```